argonautproject/scheduling/source/pages/patient-scheduling.md

 ###  Initial Load
 {:.no_toc}

-The third-party application fetches the 'initial load' of open slots.
-It may be repeated to periodically refresh the data.
-This query may `_include` the relevant actors and and schedules so the client application is able to apply its business rules to create valid FHIR Appointment resources for transacting with the FHIR Scheduler/EHR.
-Occasionally the Client server may need to repeat this step to reset its information.
+The third-party application fetches the "initial load" of open slots to get all the data needed supporting the creation of new appointments.
+The query is made for the maximum date ranges for the available slots for each provider or service and is typically repeated daily to reset or to resynchronize its information with a scheduling server.
+It may `_include` the relevant actor and schedule resources so the client application is able to apply its business rules to create valid FHIR Appointment resources for transacting with the FHIR Scheduler/EHR.

 {% include img.html img="diagrams/Slide14.png" caption="Figure 1: Initial Load" %}